 Talks

-Our talks are held in the Ashcroft Centre until our move in December 2025 to the Baptist Church on Chesterton Lane, Cirencester.
+From 2026 our talks move to the Baptist Church on Chesterton Lane, Cirencester.
 Parking is available at the church and nearby.

 The doors open at 7pm for the 7.30 pm talk.